-- 1. Press [BS] and then select the "Dynamic Photo" scene. - Press [SET], use [▲] and [▼] to select "Subject Type", and then press [SET]. - 3.
-Use [▲] and [▼] to specify the subject type, and then press [SET].
+- 1. Press [BS] and then select the "Dynamic Photo" scene. - Press [SET], use [▲] and [▼] to specify the subject type, and then press [SET].

 CS speed Number of Shots Subject type Moving Subject 1sec (20fps) 20 images per second 20 shots Records multiple images of the subject, which are cropped and combined to create movement against the background image.
 Moving Subject 2sec (10fps) 10 images per second 20 shots Moving Subject 4sec (5fps) 5 images per second 20 shots Still Subject - 1 shot Records a single subject, which is cropped and inserted into the background image.